Gauge Symmetries, Contact Reduction, and Singular Field Theories: Introduction

-Finally, in a similar spirit to our treatment of the particle case, we conclude with a second complete example, in which we analyse a string-inspired, low-energy effective non-Abelian gauge theory \cite{dick1997implications,polchinski2000string}; such a model is of particular interest, as it is found that the redundant degree of freedom coincides precisely with the dilaton field, the excision of which is, a priori, alarming, since it is generally known that the expectation value of this field sets the strength of the string coupling \cite{chas1999string,ibanez2012string}.\\
+The latter half of our work focuses on classical theories of fields.
+Both symplectic and contact geometry may be generalised to accommodate a finite-dimensional, manifestly covariant description of field theories, in which we work on the first jet bundle over a system's covariant configuration space.
+In \cite{bell2025dynamicalsimilaritymultisymplecticfield}, it was demonstrated that contact reduction may be extended to a field-theoretic context, and that once a scaling degree of freedom is eliminated, the multisymplectic structure with which we begin becomes multicontact \cite{roman2009multisymplectic,de2023multicontact}.
+Multicontact field theories have the peculiar feature that they are action-dependent; as a result, they describe systems which are non-conservative.
+Drawing upon the results of \cite{bell2025dynamicalsimilaritymultisymplecticfield}, section (\ref{Sec:ContactReductionField}) contains the field-theoretic analogue of the results of section (\ref{Sec:ContactReduction1}).\\

-The ideas developed over the course of the article constitute a foundational framework, within which to analyse singular (field) theories from a systematic perspective; it has recently been shown that the classical Einstein-Hilbert action possesses a redundant scaling degree of freedom, which is made manifest upon decomposing the spacetime metric into the product of a conformal factor and a symmetric rank-two tensor of fixed determinant \cite{sloan2025dynamical}.
-Further comments on the application of our work to General Relativity, together with a number of open questions, and lines of future investigation, are presented in section (\ref{Sec:Conclusions}).
+Finally, in a similar spirit to our treatment of the particle case, we conclude with a second complete example, in which we analyse a string-inspired, low-energy effective non-Abelian gauge theory \cite{dick1997implications}.
+The ideas developed over the course of this article constitute a foundational framework, within which to analyse singular (field) theories from a systematic perspective.
+It has recently been shown that the classical Einstein-Hilbert action possesses a redundant scaling degree of freedom, which is made manifest upon decomposing the spacetime metric into the product of a conformal factor and a symmetric rank-two tensor of fixed determinant \cite{sloan2025dynamical}.
+Further comments on the application of our work to General Relativity, together with a number of open questions, are presented in section (\ref{Sec:Conclusions}).